 There is some evidence to support that when combined with valerian root and hops, passionflower can be as potent as chemical sleep aids.
 Thus, it can improve sleep issues across the board.
 This includes time taken to fall asleep, total sleep time, and uninterrupted sleep.

 If you are using fresh passionflower leaves, stems, or flowers, then you can add one tablespoon to 8 ounces (236 ml) of boiled water.
 In case you are using dried ingredients, a teaspoon or so will do.
 You can allow the plant extract to steep for around five minutes.

 Lemon Balm Tea

 Lemon balm has been used by people for centuries to improve sleep quality.
-Despite this, the research done on the efficacy of this herb is not as extensive.
+Unfortunately, the research done on the efficacy of this herb is not as extensive.
 Despite this, there may be some promising results.

 It should be noted that most of the studies that measured sleep, used a combination of lemon balm and valerian root.
 When this preparation was used, a number of individuals reported that their sleep quality improved quite a bit.

 Use 2 parts of lemon balm for ¼ parts of valerian root when brewing your tea.
 Allow the drink to steep in boiled water for 5 to 10 minutes.
 Strain and drink.